clemens-zauchner/python-multi-stage-builds/README.md

 ## Increasing security

+Smaller images can contribute to more security.

-To illustrate this point we are going to use [trivy](https://github.com/aquasecurity/trivy) to scan our images for known security vulnerabilities.
+To illustrate this point, we are going to use [trivy](https://github.com/aquasecurity/trivy) to scan our images for known security vulnerabilities.

 The base image has 85 vulnerabilities: